 What happens when you overheat?

 When athletes overheat, their performance suffers.
 As your temperature climbs, the body diverts blood from the muscles toward the skin for cooling.
-This diversion means that less blood (and less oxygen) is delivered to the muscles, so those muscles produce less power.
+This diversion means that less blood (and less oxygen) is delivered to the muscles, so those muscles produce less power and acquire more fatigue than if they were cooler.

 This performance decline happens well before the onset of heat exhaustion, and even before many athletes feel overly hot or are aware that their performance is suffering.

 Research shows performance degradation at core body temps as low as 38.5°C (101.3°F).
-This is a relatively low temperature; well-trained athletes may reach a core temp of 41.5°C (106.7°F) while racing in hot ambient conditions.
+This is a relatively low temperature; truly elite athletes may even reach core temps of as high as 41.5°C / 106.7°F while racing in hot conditions.

 The benefits of heat training

 Heat training causes numerous physiological adaptations, many of them centred around increased blood plasma.
-During exertion, it results in a lower core temp, a lower temperature threshold for the onset of sweating, a higher sweat rate, lower heart rate, reduced depletion of muscle glycogen, and increased lactate threshold.
+Heat training often results in a reduced resting core temp, a faster onset of sweating, an increased maximal sweat rate, a reduced resting and exercising heart rate, a reduced rate of muscle glycogen utilisation, and an increased lactate threshold.

 All of these adaptations result in increased performance, in both hot and cool conditions.
 Those wanting to fully understand the physiology of heat training should read this comprehensive paper.